dataontap/DeviceInsights/API_DOCUMENTATION.md

 ### Your Privacy Rights
 - Location services are completely optional
-- You can request deletion of all collected data at any time by contacting support@dotm.com
+- You can request deletion of all collected data at any time by contacting rbm@dotmobile.app
 - Location services can be disabled in your browser settings
 - We respect your privacy choices and make data control easy